fossillogic/shark/README.md

 # 🦈 Shark Tool
 ### A Command-Line Power Utility by **Fossil Logic**

-Shark Tool is a modern, **all-in-one command-line toolkit** designed for administrators, developers, and power users.
-It streamlines complex file and system operations into a single, unified interface — combining traditional UNIX-style commands with **Jellyfish AI integration** for intelligent automation and analysis.
+Shark Tool is the ultimate **all-in-one file and system administration utility**.
+Built for admins, developers, and power users, Shark unifies essential file management, automation, and analysis tasks into a single, powerful command-line interface—eliminating the need for multiple separate tools.
+Its unique commands, such as `grammar` for advanced text analysis, `summary` for structured file summaries, and `introspect` for deep file inspection, set Shark apart by providing capabilities rarely found in traditional CLI utilities.

 ---

 ## 🚀 Features

-- 🧰 Common file and directory operations (`show`, `copy`, `move`, `delete`, `etc`.)
+- 🧰 Comprehensive file and directory operations (`show`, `copy`, `move`, `delete`, `rename`, `create`)
-- 🗂 Archive creation and extraction
+- 🗂 Powerful archive creation, extraction, and listing (zip, tar, gz)
-- 🔍 Recursive search and content filtering
+- 🔍 Advanced recursive search by name or content with filtering options
-- 🕒 Smart file timestamp management
+- 🕒 Smart file timestamp and metadata management
-- 🧩 Cross-platform design (Linux, macOS, Windows)
+- 🧩 Cross-platform compatibility (Linux, macOS, Windows)
+- 🧭 Command palette for quick access to all features
+- 🧠 Grammar analysis, correction, and tone detection via SOAP API
+- 📊 Structured file summaries and statistics (keywords, topics, entropy)
+- 🔄 File synchronization and backup with flexible options
+- 👀 Real-time file monitoring and change detection

 ## 🧭 Command Palette